K-Sato1995/gatsbyBlog/content/posts/Creating-a-Database-Diagram-with-rails-erd/index.md

 ---
 title: "Creating a Database Diagram with rails-erd"
-description: Quick post about how to create a ER chart with a rails gem.
 slug: creating-a-database-diagram-with-rails-erd
 date: 2019-07-17
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - Documents
+description: Quick post about how to create a ER chart with a rails gem.
 ---
 # Add rails-erd